Microsoft's AI division head wants to create a lasting relationship between chatbots and their users

 “We’re really trying to land this idea that everybody is going to have their own personalized AI companion," said Mustafa Suleyman in an interview with The Associated Press.
 "It will, over time, have its own name, its own style.
 It will adapt to you.
 It may also have its own visual appearance and expressions.”

-Suleyman is laying out that vision on Microsoft's 50th anniversary Friday.
-The celebration at Microsoft's headquarters in Redmond, Washington will feature the first public gathering in more than a decade of co-founder and former CEO Bill Gates with his two successors: Steve Ballmer, who led the company from 2000 to 2014, and the current chief executive, Satya Nadella.
+Suleyman laid out that vision on Microsoft's 50th anniversary Friday.
+The celebration at Microsoft's headquarters in Redmond, Washington featured the first public gathering in more than a decade of co-founder and former CEO Bill Gates with his two successors: Steve Ballmer, who led the company from 2000 to 2014, and the current chief executive, Satya Nadella.

 Giving the mic to Suleyman, who joined the company and Nadella's senior leadership team just over a year ago to head a newly formed Microsoft AI division, signals how important getting its AI right is to the company's future — in the next five years if not the next 50.